-Teton Pass is a high mountain pass at an elevation of 2.570m (8,431ft) above the sea level, located in Teton County, in the U.S. state of Wyoming, near the border with Idaho, in USA.
+Teton Pass is a high mountain pass at an elevation of 2.571m (8,435ft) above the sea level, located in Teton County, in the U.S. state of Wyoming, near the border with Idaho.

-This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
-Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
+The road to the summit is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
 There are several avalanche slide paths traverse the road along its length, including Glory Bowl slide area.
 During the winter months, the road is often closed in the early mornings for avalanche control by the Wyoming Department of Transportation.
 Trailers are not allowed over the pass during the winter months.